melissa-pan/berkeley-aisys-prelim/gptq.md

 - **One-shot quantization**: No need for retraining or fine-tuning after quantization
 - **Second-order information**: Uses approximate Hessian information for more accurate quantization decisions
 - **Layer-wise quantization**: Processes one transformer layer at a time to manage memory requirements
-- **Adaptive bit allocation**: Can quantize weights to 3-4 bits (or even 2-bit/ternary) based on importance

 Intuition Behind Why It Works:
 - second-order statistics (Hessian) propagate and correct quantization error as it goes → minimizes output distortion globally